Generating Credentials

 | `sn_incident_write` | Narrow incident create/edit via the ITSM Roles plugin (`com.snc.itsm.roles`) when admins prefer granular roles instead of the broad `itil` bundle; not contained inside `itil`.
 Usually redundant if `itil` is already assigned for incidents. |

 `sn_incident_write` vs `itil`: ServiceNow treats these as separate. `itil` bundles many ITSM responsibilities (Incident, Problem, Change, and related permissions); `sn_incident_write` is a scoped incident write role shipped with the ITSM Roles plugin and is not inherited by `itil`.
 Activate `com.snc.itsm.roles` when your instance uses those granular roles.
-This guide's minimal bundle centers on `itil` because Synqly's incident flows commonly need that breadth plus supporting collections; if `itil` is already on the user, adding `sn_incident_write` is typically redundant for incident access.
+This guide's minimal bundle centers on `itil` because the incident flows commonly need that breadth plus supporting collections; if `itil` is already on the user, adding `sn_incident_write` is typically redundant for incident access.
 Least-privilege designs sometimes substitute granular roles such as `sn_incident_write` (with reads handled separately—for example `sn_incident_read`) instead of `itil`—only with administrator approval.

-### Basic credentials — 2.
-Create a Service Account User
+### 2. Create a Service Account User

+Navigate to **All > Organization > Users**.
 Select **New**.
 Fill in the required fields, including **Internal Integration User**.

 Create a password for the user.
 Store the username and password securely.